State Council of Manchukuo: Background

 Manchukuo was proclaimed a monarchy on 1 March 1934, with former Qing dynasty emperor Puyi assuming the Manchukuo throne under the reign name of Emperor Kang-de.
-An imperial rescript issued the same day, promulgated the organic law of the new state, establishing a Privy Council (参議府), a Legislative Council (立法院) and the General Affairs State Council to "advise and assist the emperor in the discharge of his duties".
+An imperial rescript issued the same day, promulgated the organic law of the new state, establishing a Privy Council (参議府), a Legislative Council (立法院) and the State Council.
 The Privy Council was an appointive body consisting of Puyi's closest friends and confidants, and the Legislative Council was largely an honorary body without authority.
 The State Council was therefore the center of political power in Manchukuo.

-Workings
+Composition

-The General Affairs State Council consisted of ten ministries forming a cabinet.
-The cabinet ministers were all native Manchukuoans, of either ethnic Manchu or Han Chinese descent, and in all cases, the vice-ministers in each ministry were Imperial Japanese Army officers, appointed by the Kwantung Army leadership.
-The Japanese vice-ministers functions in roles similar to British resident officers in British overseas protectorates in that they had final approval over any actions of the "native" ministers.
-The State Council itself was presided over by a Secretary-General, the first of whom was Takuzo Komai, an ethnic Japanese.
+The State Council consisted of ten ministries forming a cabinet.
+The cabinet ministers were all Manchukuoans, of either ethnic Manchu or Han Chinese descent, while most of the vice-ministers in each ministry were Japanese, appointed by the Kwantung Army leadership.
+The State Council was supported by a General Affairs Board (総務庁) headed by a Japanese official.

 The Council's initial composition was at the time of Prime Minister Zheng Xiaoxu included the following portfolios: